Rawalpindi: Modern

 In the years following independence, Rawalpindi saw an influx of Muhajir, Pashtun and Kashmiri settlers.
 Having been the largest British Cantonment in the region at the dawn of Pakistan's independence, Rawalpindi was chosen as headquarters for the Pakistani Army, despite the fact that Karachi had been selected as the first capital.

 In 1951, the Rawalpindi conspiracy took place in which leftist army officers conspired to depose the first elected Prime Minister of Pakistan, Liaquat Ali Khan.
 Rawalpindi later became the site of the Liaquat Ali Khan's assassination, in what is now known as Liaquat Bagh Park.
 In 1958, Field Marshal Ayub Khan launched his coup d'etat from Rawalpindi.
 In 1959, the city became the interim capital of the country under Ayub Khan, who had sought the creation of a new planned capital of Islamabad in the vicinity of Rawalpindi.
 As a result, Rawalpindi saw most major central government offices and institutions relocate to nearby territory, and its population rapidly expand.

-Construction of Pakistan's new capital city of Islamabad in 1961 led to greater investment in Rawalpindi.
+The construction of Pakistan's new capital city of Islamabad in 1961 led to greater investment in Rawalpindi.
 Rawalpindi remained the headquarters of the Pakistani Army after the capital shifted to Islamabad in 1969, while the Pakistan Air Force continues to maintain an airbase in the Chaklala district of Rawalpindi.
 The military dictatorship of General Zia ul Haq hanged Pakistan's deposed Prime Minister, Zulfikar Ali Bhutto, in Rawalpindi in 1979.

-In 1980, tens of thousands of Shia protestors led by Mufti Jaffar Hussain marched on Rawalpindi to protest a provision of Zia ul Haqs Islamization programme.
+In 1980, tens of thousands of Shia protestors led by Mufti Jaffar Hussain marched to Rawalpindi to protest a provision of Zia ul Haqs Islamization programme.
 A spate of bombings in September 1987 took place in the city killing 5 people, in attacks that are believed to have been orchestrated by agents of Afghanistan's communist government.

 On 10 April 1988, Rawalpindi's Ojhri Camp, an ammunition depot for Afghan mujahideen fighting against Soviet forces in Afghanistan, exploded and killed many in Rawalpindi and Islamabad.
 At the time, the New York Times reported more than 93 were killed and another 1,100 wounded; many believe that the toll was much higher.